AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 ![Scene Master (Preset)](/docs/images/Scene-Master-Preset.png)

-Now any changes you make - firing playbacks, stepping cue lists, applying palettes and so on - will only be shown on the visualiser and won't change the output.
+Once you have entered preset mode, any changes you make - firing playbacks, stepping cue lists, applying palettes and so on - will only be shown on the visualiser and won't change the output.
 Everything you change for the preset will also turn purple on its display.

 You can now smoothly fade all your preset changes to the output by fading the Scene Master to the other end of its travel.
 If times are programmed for cues or palettes they will also run.
 Once the fader has reached the end of the travel, the new state is "committed" to the output, or you can press the grey handle button (\<Commit\> on Diamond 9) to manually commit the new state.
 The Scene Master will remain in Preset mode until you change back to Live mode.